 37And the two disciples heard him speak and they followed Jesus.

-38And Jesus turned, and saw them following, and says to them, “What are you seeking?”
-And they said to him, “Rabbi (which translated means “Teacher”), where are you staying?”
+38And Jesus turned, and saw them following, and said to them, “What are you seeking?”
+And they said to him, “Rabbi (which translated means, “Teacher”), where are you staying?”

-39He says to them, “Come, and you will see.”
-Therefore, they came and saw where he was staying, and they stayed with him that day (it was about the tenth hour).f
+39He said to them, “Come, and you will see.”
+Therefore, they came and saw where he was staying, and they stayed with him that day (it was about the tenth hour).h

 40One of the two that heard what John had said, and followed him, was Andrew, Simon Peter’s brother.

-41This one first finds his own brother Simon, and says to him, “We have found the Messiah” (which translated means, “Christ”).
+41This one first found his own brother Simon, and said to him, “We have found the Messiah” (which translated means, “Christ”).

 42He brought him to Jesus.
-Jesus looked at him and said, “You are Simon the son of John, you will be called Cephas,” (which is translated into Greek as “Peter”).
+Jesus looked at him and said, “You are Simon the son of John, you will be called Cephas,” (which translated means, “Peter”).

-43On the next day he wanted to go into Galilee, and he finds Philip, and Jesus says to him, “Follow me.”
+43On the next day he wanted to go into Galilee, and he found Philip, and Jesus said to him, “Follow me.”

 44Now Philip was from Bethsaida, from the city of Andrew and Peter.

-45Philip finds Nathanael and says to him, “We have found him of whom Moses in the law, and also the prophets, wrote, Jesus of Nazareth, the son of Joseph.”
+45Philip found Nathanael and said to him, “We have found the one who Moses wrote about in the Law, and so did the prophets: Jesus of Nazareth, the son of Joseph.”

 46And Nathanael said to him, “Is any good thing able to come out of Nazareth?”
-Philip says to him, “Come and see.”
+Philip said to him, “Come and see.”

-47Jesus saw Nathanael coming to him, and says of him, “Behold, truly an Israelite in whom is no deceit!”
+47Jesus saw Nathanael coming to him, and said about him, “Behold, truly an Israelite in whom is no deceit!”

-48Nathanael says to him, “How do you know me?”
+48Nathanael said to him, “How do you know me?”
 Jesus answered and said to him, “Before Philip called you, when you were under the fig tree, I saw you.”

 49Nathanael answered him, “Rabbi, you are the Son of God, you are King of Israel.”